-For reverts to Islam, especially for non-Arabic speakers, learning the Islamic prayer in Arabic can prove difficult.
-However, just because the task of learning is complex does not mean that you can ignore this obligatory act in Islam.
+For converts to Islam, learning the Islamic prayer in Arabic can prove difficult.
+However, just because the task of learning is complex does not mean that you can ignore it.
 The Islamic prayer is a duty and a veritable call to faith every single day of your life.

-For reverts whose prayers are lacking in any way, whether in performance or timing, make a New Year’s resolution to perfect your prayers.
+For reverts whose prayers are lacking in any way, make a New Year’s resolution to perfect your prayers.

-There are countless ways to ensure that your prayer is perfect whether enlisting the help of a trusted Imam to teach you how to pray or investing in a new smart phone app that plays the adhan (call to prayer) each time the prayer is near.
+There are countless ways to ensure that your prayer is perfect whether enlisting the help of a trusted Imam to teach you how to pray, or investing in a new smart phone app that plays the adhan each time the prayer is near.

-In our age of digital technology, with an abundance of resources at our fingertips, there simply is no excuse for not being able to perfect your Islamic prayers.
+In our age of digital technology, with abundance of resources at our fingertips, it becomes easy to perfect your prayers.

 The language of the Quran is Arabic.
 The reason being is that the Ummah is one community with one Lord and one language to unite us.